ivucica/zxmpp/README.md

 It is expected that the client will cover at least XEP-0242: XMPP Client Compliance 2009 Core Client profile.
-Of course, almost anything goes that doesn't require additional socket connections (since they're a bit... tricky to do in Javascript, you'll surely agree).
+Of course, almost anything goes that doesn't require additional socket connections (since they're a bit... tricky to do in JavaScript, you'll surely agree).

 Z-XMPP has been tested with the following BOSH connection managers: